 Not everybody plays fair!
 That’s a lesson you learn in elementary school.
 But when it comes to spending hard-earned money to build or remodel your home, unless you know what to watch out for, it’s difficult to identify when a contractor is breaking rules at your expense.
 Don’t assume your contractor isn’t cheating at the home improvement game because everything appears in good order on the surface.
 These are common ways contractors secretly cheat you:

-1. Cutting Corners: Contractors save themselves labor time by skimping in small ways that add up over the duration of a project.
+1. Cutting Corners: Contractors save themselves labor time by skimping in small ways that add up.
 Homes hit by hurricanes suffer the most damage from improperly secured roofing and poor framing.
-Roofing installers may use a minimal amount of fasteners on shingles.
-Over time, shingles will buckle and may lift and separate under windy conditions, increasing risk of leaks in stormy weather.
-Skimping on fasteners allows a contractor to put together a home in record time, and reduces the expense of materials included in a basic building package.
+Roofing installers may use a minimal number of fasteners on shingles, which allows a contractor to put together a home in record time, and reduces the expense of materials included in a basic building package.
+Over time, shingles will buckle and may lift and separate under windy conditions, increasing the risk of roof leaks in stormy weather.

-Remodeling contractors practice this on a smaller scale, by not placing an adequate number nails in subflooring or minimally attaching sheetrock to save time on plastering.
-Eventually, seams show through poorly installed walls and screws hastily placed will work their way to the surface and appear as small bumps.
+Remodeling contractors practice this on a smaller scale, by not placing an adequate number of nails in subflooring or minimally attaching sheetrock to save time on plastering.
+Eventually, seams show through poorly installed walls, while screws hastily placed will work their way to the surface and appear as small bumps.
 Floors squeak from poor subfloor installation and at worst, wood flooring will warp and tile will crack after being installed on a loose subfloor.

 3. Omitting the Prep: A contractor can omit prep work to reduce labor time and increase profit margins.
 Common infractions involve painting projects as well as roofing or installation of doors and windows.
 Painters skip out on priming new walls by painting only newer seams with primer (or in worst case, don’t prime at all).
 In a short period of time, walls appear dull, colors fade and you begin to notice inconsistencies in surface appearance.

 4. Materials Overcharge: Familiarize yourself with pricing on materials, especially big ticket items like doors and windows bought in bulk.
 Find out what suppliers your contractor is dealing with and inquire directly about retail and wholesale pricing.
 Ask your contractor if he intends to mark up his materials and set a cap in your contract; otherwise, you run the risk of over-paying and he gets more profit than he should to offset his overhead.
-Ask for credit for returned items, receipts for purchases.
+Ask for receipts for purchases and credit for returned items.

 How You Can Protect Yourself from Unfair Practices

-Next, make sure the original contract protects you from the “bait and switch” by stating if a product included in your package become unavailable, a comparable product will be provided.
+Be sure you sign a contract that protects you from a “bait and switch” by stating if a product included in your package become unavailable, a comparable product will be provided.
 If a comparable product cannot be found, ask for an upgrade at no extra cost.

-Finally, if you don’t have the time or inclination to act as an informal inspector, consider hiring an independent professional to act as your watchdog.
-Outside resources can educate and assist including local building inspectors.
-Blaine Illingworth, senior home inspector and technical consultant, has been an active member of the national board of The American Society of Home Inspectors (ASHI) since 1992.
-ASHI is an organization “building consumer awareness…covering all of a home’s major systems.”
-Illingworth recommends homeowners consider hiring a home inspector to monitor building projects because “they have a pool of knowledge in every trade and know how they should interface and are fully equipped to recognize substandard work.”
+If you don’t have time to act as an informal inspector, use an independent professional as your watchdog.
+Blaine Illingworth, senior home inspector, technical consultant, and active board member of the American Society of Home Inspectors since 1992, recommends hiring a home inspector to monitor building projects because “they have a pool of knowledge in every trade and know how they should interface and are fully equipped to recognize substandard work.”